Xilinx/XilinxTclStore/README.md

 touch /home/joe_user/myfile -owner root

+Use of this command would result in the creation of a file named /home/joe_user/myfile, owned by root, and with a file creation date of today.

 #### Return Value

 Use this meta-comment to specify the possible return values for your app.

 #### Categories

 Use this meta-comment to specify which categories in the Vivado help system your app should be listed.
-"Categtories:" should be followe by a comma-separated list.
+"Categories:" should be followed by a comma-separated list.
 By convention, the first category listed should always be "xilinxtclstore".
 Any additional categories are up to you as the app developer.